Financial Poise

 Marketing Challenges

-How to Overcome the Biggest Sales and Marketing Challenges and Brew Up Your Brand
+How To Overcome the Biggest Sales and Marketing Challenges and Brew Up Your Brand

-Businesses Face These Common Sales and Marketing Challenges—Here’s How to Come Out On Top
+Businesses Face These Common Sales and Marketing Challenges — Here’s How To Come Out On Top

 Consumer-focused businesses have three key challenges:

-• Understanding what the customer/market wants
+1. Understanding what the customer/market wants

-• Targeting the right segments
+2. Targeting the right segments

-• Differentiating what they offer from what their competitors offer
+3. Differentiating what they offer from what their competitors offer

 Okay, practically speaking, there are still many consumer sales and marketing challenges that creep in, like: